mapcraftlabs/mapcraft_docs/advanced_features.md

 ## The Three "Tiers" of App

 * A Tier 1 App has exactly one study area (set of shapes).
-The number of shapes which can be in each study area is limited by what Leaflet can render in the browser comfortable and is about 5,000.
+The number of shapes which can be in each study area is limited by what Leaflet can render in the browser comfortably and is about 5,000 shapes.

 * A Tier 2 App has more shapes than can be represented in a Tier 1 App and thus the shapes are separated into multiple study areas usually with an "overview map".
 Each study area might be a neighborhood of parcels, and the overview map would be a map of the neighborhoods.
 Each study area then is still essentially a Tier 1 App.

-* A Tier 3 App is Tier 2 App that usually has other layers which join to the shapes in the study areas.
-For instance, attributes could also be edited on the neighborhoods and joined to the parcels.
-A Tier 3 App usually has a regional analysis module which collates data for each shape and also the higher-level layers (like neighborhoods and cities) and then performa analysis on the result (runs a spreadsheet on each shape) and then aggregates or exports the results.
+* A Tier 3 App is a Tier 2 App that usually has other layers which join to the shapes in the study areas.
+For instance, attributes could also be edited on neighborhoods and joined to the parcels.
+A Tier 3 App usually has a regional analysis module which collates data for each shape and also the higher-level layers (like neighborhoods and cities) and then performs analysis on the result (runs a spreadsheet on each shape) and then aggregates or exports the results.

-Both the Tier 2 and Tier 3 Apps can have several hundred thousand shapes combined among the study areas, but the Tier 3 App will perform analytics on all of those shapes togher, which can take several seconds, requires progress bars, choice of data from multiple scenarios and other complications.
+Both the Tier 2 and Tier 3 Apps can have several hundred thousand shapes combined among the study areas, but the Tier 3 App will perform analytics on all of those shapes together, which can take several seconds, requires progress bars, choice of data from multiple scenarios and other complications.

 The next set of features is generally used in the Tier 3 App.